CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 Digital Content Producer

-It can be hard to find things to do in January.
+It can be hard to find things to do in winter.
 After the organised (or disorganised!) fun of the Christmas holidays and New Year, the remaining months of winter can feel a little dreary.
-Especially when you might be watching the budget more closely after spending in December, or have set yourself a resolution to manage your finances carefully in 2024.
+Especially when you might be watching the budget more closely after spending in December, or have set yourself a resolution to manage your finances carefully in 2025.

 But that doesn’t mean you can’t have any fun.
-We’ve got lots of ideas of fun, free activities in January to keep you entertained without having to spend.
+We’ve got lots of ideas of fun, free winter activities for kids and families to keep you entertained without having to spend.

 Go outdoors